fdebbabi/nwassik-backend-serverless/README.md

 ## Product Overview

 **Nwassik Store** is a reverse marketplace platform designed to help users request products or services, which others (providers) can fulfill.
-It focuses especially on enabling people (example: in Tunisia) to request goods or services, including deliveries from abroad (example: from France), with, initially, offline cash payments.
-It empowers individuals to get better deals, avoid high local tariffs, and enables providers to earn money by fulfilling these requests.
+It focuses especially on enabling people (example: in Tunisia) to request goods or services, including deliveries from abroad (example: from France), with, initially, offline cash payments between both parties (or free if accepted).
+It empowers individuals to get better deals, avoid high local tariffs, and enables providers to earn/save money by fulfilling these requests.

 ## What Nwassik Store Allows